sarahmcd/comp20-smcdaniel/frogger/README.txt

 ADDITIONAL IMPLEMENTATIONS:
 - Upon collision with car or submersion in water, Frogger animates to dead frog image
 - Basic levels implemented such that after successfully getting five frogs home, animation speed of logs and cars increases.
+- Implemented game audio [sounds play when Frogger moves, wins, or dies]

+FUTURE IMPROVEMENTS:
+Although my Frogger game currently meets all necessary requirements and follows all directions, my code is not very modular.
+While my variable and function names are clear and my code is readable, I reproduce much of the same code multiple times because I have not yet stored objects in arrays [e.g.: an array of logs, another of vehicles, et al].
+I am aware of this lack of modularity and will improve upon it in the future.

 COLLABORATION AND REFERENCE:
 I discussed methods for implementing animation and collision detection with Cameron Jackson and Jessie Serrino.